Blue background with pattern

 Magento rebuild vs retrofit: why we almost never choose a rebuild

-We often get asked what the difference is between a Magento rebuild and a retrofit, and why we almost always prefer a retrofit.
-Both approaches have their own advantages and disadvantages, but choosing between a rebuild or retrofit can have a big impact on the cost and turnaround time of a project.
+We are often asked what the difference is between a Magento rebuild and a retrofit, and why we almost always prefer a retrofit.
+Both approaches have their own advantages and disadvantages, but the choice between a rebuild or retrofit can have a significant impact on the cost and timeline of a project.

 What is a Magento rebuild?

-A Magento rebuild involves completely rebuilding your webshop from the ground up.
-This means we redevelop all existing functionality, design and extensions, often with a new design and improved codebase.
+A Magento rebuild means that we completely rebuild your webshop from scratch.
+This means redeveloping all existing functionalities, design, and extensions, often with a new design and improved codebase.
 The idea is to make a fresh start without the limitations of the current setup.

 What is a Magento retrofit?

-A Magento retrofit involves improving and optimizing the existing webshop without completely rebuilding it.
-This can mean adding new features, improving performance, increasing security and solving existing problems, all within the existing framework of your current webshop.
+A Magento retrofit means that we improve and optimize the existing webshop without completely rebuilding it.
+This may involve adding new features, improving performance, increasing security, and resolving existing issues, all within the existing framework of your current webshop.

 Why we almost never choose a rebuild

-1. Uncertainty whether problems will be solved: Often we see that a rebuild is chosen when the cause of the existing problems is unknown.
-The hope is that when the rebuild is finished the problems will be gone.
-But if the source of the problem is unknown, there is a good chance that the same problem has reappeared in the rebuild.
-In a retrofit, we address the problems at the source without gambling on a magic solution.
+1. Uncertainty if problems will be solved: We often see that a rebuild is chosen when the causes of existing problems are unknown.
+The hope is that when the rebuild is completed, the problems will also be gone.
+But if the source of the problem is unknown, there is a very real chance that the same problem will be reintroduced in the rebuild.
+With a retrofit, we address the problems at their source without gambling on a magical solution.

-2. Cost and lead time: A rebuild is more expensive and time-intensive.
-For many companies, the investment in time and money is not justified, especially when a retrofit can deliver the same or better results with fewer resources.
+2. Cost and timeline: A rebuild is more expensive and time-consuming.
+For many companies, the investment in time and money is not justified, especially if a retrofit can deliver the same or better results with fewer resources.

-3. Risks: A full rebuild involves more risks, such as data migration issues, SEO loss and potential downtime.
+3. Risks: A full rebuild carries more risks, such as data migration problems, SEO loss, and potential downtime.
 These risks can have significant negative effects on your business.

 In short, while a Magento rebuild can be useful in certain situations, we almost always prefer a retrofit.
-This approach offers a better balance of cost, time and risk, while still allowing for significant improvements and modernizations to your webshop.
+This approach offers a better balance between costs, time, and risks, while still enabling significant improvements and modernizations to your webshop.